Mastering Cucumber: A Step-by-Step Guide to Setting up Gherkin E2E tests

 3. Use of descriptive and clear names: The feature files, scenarios, and step definitions have descriptive and clear names, which makes the test easy to understand and maintain.

-Let’s take a look to a good gherkin test case.
+Let’s look at one of the cleanest BDD Gherkin examples, a well-formed test case.
 The next test covers three different behaviors of the shopping cart feature: adding an item to the cart, removing an item from the cart, and emptying the cart.
 It also includes multiple steps and verification points for each behavior, which makes the test more comprehensive.

 Feature: Shopping cart